The Brocks of Cambridge: The family home

 Arundine House was a large three story detached house.
 The front of the house is not symmetrical, with the leftmost third of the house looking as if it were attached to the initial symmetrical design for the right-most two thirds.
-Of course, it could have been built like this originally, or been added on afterwards.
 There is a three-storey annex at the rear of the house, which may have been built as an extension.
 It is not clear when Arundine House was built, but a building was already on the site when the Ordnance Survey surveyed the area in 1886.

 The adjoining property at 33 Madingley Road, on the corner with Wilberforce Road, was known as Field Cottage, and was taken by the Richard and his wife in 1925.
 They were still living there in 1935, but had left by 1938.
 Field Cottage was still in use in 1960, but the address does not appear on the 1966 electoral register.
 The site in now occupied by a terrace of houses facing onto Wilberforce Road.
 While Arundine house was still a single unit in 1939, the electoral registers show that it was divided into three flats by 1950, with flat one being rented out and flats two and three being taken by members of the family.

 The studio

 The huge studio in the back garden was built by the Brocks.
 There was a building, smaller than the studio, on the site of the studio in 1901 when the Ordnance Survey revised the map, but by the 1925 survey the Studio was in its current format.
 This is separate from the house, but has a roofed-in connection to it.
 The most startling aspect of the studio is the large lantern north-light, which is itself nearly two floors high.

 The Brocks built the studio.
 All four brothers worked together in this studio, with Charles and Henry returning to it by day even after they had married and moved out of the main house.
 The studio was heated by a big 'jumbo' stove which impressed Katharine's daughter Barbara.

 One feature of the studio, was the collection of period costumes and furniture that Charles and Henry maintained there, these, together with the costume prints and fashion plates of the Regency period helped to ensure the accuracy of their illustrations of authors such as Jane Austen.
 They sometimes had clothes especially made to match those of a particular period for their models.
 Their knowledge of antiques led in part to their being asked by Walter Mallett to help illustrate the 6th edition of the Illustrated history of furniture, from the earliest to the present time.
-(1906) by Frederick Litchfield (1850-1930).
+(1906) by Frederick Litchfield (1850–1930).
 This edition had 86 more pages and 100 more illustrations than the 5th edition of 1903.